Giriama people: Language

-The two main languages that are spoken in Giriama are KiGiriama (Giriama, Giryama) and KiSwahili (Swahili).
-KiGiriama belongs to the Mijikenda Bantu dialect cluster; KiSwahili also belongs to the Bantu language family.
+The two main languages spoken by the Giriama are KiGiriama (Giriama, Giryama) and KiSwahili (Swahili).
+KiGiriama belongs to the Mijikenda Bantu dialect cluster, while KiSwahili also belongs to the broader Bantu language family.

-In 1891, William Ernest Taylor, a missionary of the Church Missionary Society in East Africa during the 1880s, published a Giriama vocabulary along with a description of the language, plus a selection of traditional tales and riddles in Giriama and in English translation.
-There are five traditional stories included in the book: Katsungula na Simba, The Little Hare and the Lion; Fisi na Simba na Katsungula, The Hyena, the Lion, and the Little Hare; K'uku na Katsungula, The Fowl and the Little Hare; Kuononga kwa Muche, The Havoc Wrought by the Woman; and Kuandika kwa Kufwa, The Origin of Death.
-Here are some of the Giriama riddles:
+In 1891, William Ernest Taylor, a missionary of the Church Missionary Society in East Africa during the 1880s, published a Giriama vocabulary along with a description of the language and a selection of traditional tales and riddles in Giriama with English translations.
+The book includes five traditional stories: Katsungula na Simba (The Little Hare and the Lion); Fisi na Simba na Katsungula (The Hyena, the Lion, and the Little Hare); K'uku na Katsungula (The Fowl and the Little Hare); Kuononga kwa Muche (The Havoc Wrought by the Woman); and Kuandika kwa Kufwa (The Origin of Death).

+Some examples of Giriama riddles include: